DystopiaRobotics/dystopia/README.md

 ```

 Once you push to github this also updates the version of dystopiarobotics found on the private instance after you destroy the private instance and re-run the terraform apply in terraform cloud

+## Run Terraform Cloud

+Go to [terraform runs](https://app.terraform.io/app/dystopiarobotics/workspaces/dystopiarobotics/runs) and press the button that says "Start New Plan"